 How Does Sentiment Analysis Help Improve SEO?

 Website traffic, lead generation, and customer acquisition are all supported by strong SEO, especially with more and more people using search to research and discover new products and businesses.
-In fact, 2017 marked a strong year for search traffic, as it was the first year that it outpaced social media as the biggest source of site visits at 35%.
+In fact, 2017 marked a strong year for search traffic, as it was the first year since 2014 that it outpaced social media as the biggest source of site visits at 35%.

 As we discussed, sentiment analysis can help you find more relevant topics that resonate with what people are interested in learning about and discussing.
 This also yields promising insight into the keywords that may be beginning to trend, giving you an early chance to optimize for them ahead of your competition.

 This is especially helpful when targeting question-based keyword phrases to rank for top-of-page featured snippets.

 Studying sentiments in product reviews can vastly improve the SEO of your product descriptions and meta tags.
 Here, it’s less about the positive-neutral-negative spectrum and more a focus on the number of sentiments regarding a single feature or quality.

 This can help a company understand the most important features of their products and the qualities that consumers are searching for the most.